xyonix/vannot/README.md

 * `app: Object`: _(optional)_ Customization options for the browser application.
   * `title: String`: _(optional)_ Sets the window/tab title.
   * `favicon: String[URL]`: _(optional)_ Sets the favicon source URL.
-* `imageData: Object`: **Provided only on save**; this k/v bag may contain base64-encoded captures of annotated video frames.
-See **image data export** below.
-It is _highly recommended_ not to store and send this data back to the Vannot client for session resumption; it is likely very large and useless to Vannot.
-  * Each key in this bag is the frame-timecode, and each value is a [Data URI](https://tools.ietf.org/html/rfc2397) of an image capture of that frame.
-It is minorly lossy due to JPEG recompression.
 * `saveUrl: String[URL]`: The path that an updated version of this data structure will be `POST`ed back to when the user clicks on Save.
+Please see the following section for details about this save request.

 Any data specified outside these reserved keys will be preserved by Vannot through save/load cycles without modification.
 However, as more features added and more keys will be used, we recommend the use of the `custom`, `user`, and `meta` top-level keys, which we will always reserve and avoid for this purpose.

-### image data export
+### saving data/image data export

 Due to concern around deterministically isolating the same frame across different toolchains, Vannot captures image data of annotated frames and sends them to the server for safekeeping.
+Because of this additional data, Vannot sends save requests as a `multipart/form-data` `POST`.
+There can be multiple fields/files:

+* The `data.json` field will always exist and should always be sent first.
+It contains the actual application data.
+In addition to providing the various point geometries for the server's analysis, this payload is what the client will want returned to resume a working session.
+* Any number of `frames/42` files will also be a part of the `POST`.
+The number following the slash indicates the number of the frame in question, and the binary content of each part is the image data of that frame in jpeg format.

-By default, it will only do this for any frames _newly annotated in that session_.
+By default, it will only export image data for any frames _newly annotated in that session_.
 Any frames that already had drawn shapes when Vannot loaded the data initially will not be included.

 To initiate an export of all framedata, add a querystring parameter of `mode=export`.
 This will not load the full editor UI, but instead initiate a process wherein every single annotated frame is captured and exported back to the server, via the normal save process.